 April 2014 and Yngvil (aka Ms. Saladdy) was helping out in my garden, her practical experience for her education to become a gardener!
 I’ll let her tell her own story of the wonderful diverse tempura we made together on that day using perennial veggies!

-The ATW selfie is going viral worldwide…. ;) Send me yours and it will be added…you will be showing support of a very good cause: the conservation of the amazing diversity of food plants Around the World!
+The ATW selfie is going viral worldwide…. ;) Send me yours and it will be added…you will be showing support of a very good cause: the conservation and promotion of the amazing diversity of food plants Around the World!

 Thank you Maxime Dufresne!!